 Ferris State University administers 33 of the national CLEP examinations to provide incoming students with the possibility of earning credit in academic areas commonly studied by college freshmen.
 Credit is awarded to those students who obtain a scaled score of 50 or higher as published by the College Board.
 Credit granted on the basis of CLEP examinations is entered on a student's record without a grade and is not included in the computation of the Ferris grade point average or graduation honors.

-If a student has been previously enrolled in a course or its equivalent at an accredited college or university (including Ferris) for which credit was earned, the student may not take a CLEP exam for that course.
+If a student has been previously enrolled in a course or its equivalent at an accredited college or university (including Ferris), the student may not take a CLEP exam for that course.
 Once CLEP credit for a given course has been awarded, a student may not subsequently enroll in that course and receive a grade.
 A student may not be currently enrolled in a class for which s/he wishes to take a CLEP test.